About Jules’ Undersea Lodge

 “Jules’ Undersea Lodge serves as an artificial reef, providing shelter and substrate for marine animals.
 And the flow of air to the Lodge constantly adds oxygen to the entire surrounding body of water, creating a symbiotic relationship between the technology of man and the beauty of nature.”

-The entire structure of Jules' Undersea Lodge is underwater, sitting up on legs approximately five feet off the bottom of the protected lagoon.
+The entire structure of Jules’ Undersea Lodge is underwater, sitting up on legs approximately five feet off the bottom of the protected lagoon.
 The Lodge is filled with compressed air, which prevents the water from rising and flooding the rooms.
-A five by seven foot "moon pool" entrance in the floor of the building makes entering the hotel much like surfacing through a small swimming pool.
+A five by seven foot “moon pool” entrance in the floor of the building makes entering the hotel much like surfacing through a small swimming pool.
 Divers find themselves in the wet room, the center of three compartments that make up the underwater living quarters.
 The wet room, as the name implies, is where divers leave their gear, enjoy a quick hot shower and towel-off before entering the rest of the living area.
 Designed for comfort, the air conditioned living space has two private bed rooms and a common room.
 The eight by twenty foot common room is a multi-purpose room providing the galley, dining and entertainment areas.
-Each of the bedrooms and the common room is equipped with telephone, intercom, VCR/DVD and our latest addition of the, "i home", so you can enjoy your own choice of music from home.
+Jules’ Lodge is equipped with an intercom, WiFi, Amazon Fire Stick, and DVD’s so you can watch some of our suggested movies.
 But the main focus of attention is the big 42 inch round window that graces each room.
-"Waking up to view a pair of angelfish looking in your bedroom window is a moment you'll never forget", states Koblick.
+“Waking up to view a pair of angelfish looking in your bedroom window is a moment you’ll never forget”, states Koblick.

 Habitat operations are monitored by the Mission Director from the land-based “Command Center”, located at the edge of the Emerald Lagoon.
 The control center is connected to Jules’ Undersea Lodge by an umbilical cable which delivers fresh air, water, power, and communications.
 “The entire facility is monitored 24 hours a day by our staff”, says Koblick, “the Lodge has independent support systems as well as redundant backup systems.
 We’ve taken every step to ensure a safe yet exciting adventure for our guests”.